 This brilliant blue flower boasts a long history as the go-to remedy for eye troubles.

 And relieve strain by applying a poultice of petals over the eyes.

 Besides being antibacterial, the flower heads contain several anti-inflammatory substances.

 Daffodil: Defeats Dryness

 By normalizing the rate at which cells are produced, when skin is dry, cells form too fast to be healthy.

-Cells need enough time to develop so they’re able to hold in moisture."
+Cells need enough time to develop so they’re able to hold in moisture.

-Bonus: When skin is well hydrated, it’s better able to protect itself from skin-aging UV rays and free radicals.
+Bonus: When skin is well hydrated, it’s better able to protect itself.
+From skin-aging UV rays and free radicals.

 Evening Primrose: Eases Eczema and Psoriasis

 Essential fatty acids that are key players in keeping skin hydrated.

-Their other important role: to assist in the production of prostaglandins, substances that regulate inflammation.
+To assist in the production of prostaglandins, substances that regulate inflammation.

 Tend to have abnormally low levels of gamma linoleic acid, any boost can be helpful.

 Rose: Botanicals Smooth and Firm.